Banks-Vernonia State Trail

 - Snacks, or a lunch if preferred

 - Bandages, wipes, and other First Aid supplies that would be helpful if someone falls and skins a knee.

 - Trail Map (found online or at each trailhead)

 Andee Zomerman lives with her husband and two daughters in the Bethany neighborhood of NW Portland.
-She is using this year to focus on volunteering in the community and writes about her experiences on her blog, Andee Zomerman.

 Ready to discover (or re-discover) Portland?
 From the coast to the Gorge, from Clark County to Salem, the Portland Family Fun Guide will allow you to experience the awesomeness this area has to offer!

 This post may contain affiliate links.
 See the disclosure policy for more information.